 Measles virus is associated with impaired T-cell and B-cell function, in addition to lymphopenia.
 The virus can also impair the function of natural killer cells.
 The epstein-barr virus is associated with impaired T-cell responses and immunosuppression.
 As a consequence, patients with acute infectious mononucleosis develop an impaired delayed hypersensitivity response and a reduction in the activity of natural killer cells.

 Cytomegalovirus infects macrophages, which in turn play an important role in immunosuppression.
 Infected macrophages are rendered unable to present processed antigens for recognition by T-cells and B-cells.

 Human Immunodeficiency Virus

-B-cells also show a wide myriad of abnormalities, which include poor response to new antigens, impaired antibody specific responses and polyclonal hyperimmunoglobulinemia.
-HIV also causes impaired natural killer cells activity and inability of antigen processing and presentation by macrophages.
+B-cells also show a wide myriad of abnormalities, which include poor response to new antigens, impaired antibody specific responses, and polyclonal hyperimmunoglobulinemia.
+HIV also causes impaired natural killer cells activity and the inability of antigen processing and presentation by macrophages.

 Thus, above stated events marks the immunodeficiency acquired by HIV virus.